-- o quarterly report of the percentage of individual service plans completed timely, reflecting consumer participation, and appropriate in type, frequency, duration and delivery of service - o annual report of provider monitoring by percentage of the total provider network with the status of corrective action plans - o quarterly reports of provider applications received and screened with percentage of those recommended for enrollment - o Quarterly report of monitoring and follow up regarding member safety and/or health issues with categorization of problems and outcome i.
+- Quarterly report of the percentage of level of care determinations completed timely - Quarterly report of the percentage of individual service plans completed timely, reflecting consumer participation, and appropriate in type, frequency, duration and delivery of service - Annual report of provider monitoring by percentage of the total provider network with the status of corrective action plans - Quarterly reports of provider applications received and screened with percentage of those recommended for enrollment - Quarterly report of monitoring and follow up regarding member safety and/or health issues with categorization of problems and outcome i.
 Describe the States method for addressing individual problems as they are discovered.
 Include information regarding responsible parties and GENERAL methods for problem correction.
 In addition, provide information on the methods used by the state to document these items.